Do These 10 Things in February To Have a Great Garden in Spring! Read further to get some brilliant tips on February Gardening!

-See an example map of a square foot garden plan.
+Refer to this example map of a square-foot garden plan.

-When mapping out your garden you should also consider companion planting.
-Companion planting is the practice of planting vegetables or flowers that complement each other and produce higher yields and quality when planted in closer proximity.
-For almost any garden vegetable, marigolds are a good companion plant because they deter pests like beetles.
-Plan on including marigolds in your garden layout!
+When mapping out your garden, you should also consider companion planting.
+It is the practice of planting vegetables or flowers that complement each other and produce higher yields and quality when planted in closer proximity.

 2. Order Seeds

 If you’ve saved seeds from last year’s crops or from organic veggies you’ve purchased at the store, that’s great!
-You’re one step ahead.
+You’re one step ahead with your February gardening.

 3. Start Seedlings Indoors